LunNova/nixos-configs/README.md

 - `hoshitsuki`: A CPU/inference desktop with 5950x 16c32t CPU and 2x32GB VRAM GPUs.
 The name could be interpreted as "starlit moon".
 - `tsukiakari`: A CPU/inference server with an EPYC 7V13 64-core, 128-thread CPU and 6x32GB Instinct MI100 GPUs.
 The name means "moonlight".
 - `tsukikage`: Similar to `tsukiakari` but with a single 64GB Instinct MI210 GPU.
 The name means "moonlight shadow".
+- `router`: HP t740 thin client with SFP+ PCIe NIC.
+The name does not fit the scheme.
+- `builder`: minimal testcase with disko for image building, not actually deployed to any machine.

 # Fresh install